 ZAP commuters are rewarded with monthly prize drawings as an extra incentive for riding to work.
 Join ZAP Twin Cities; get tagged, get ZAPPED, get rewarded!
 ZAP tags are available at Move Minneapolis, 505 Nicollet Mall.
 First tags are FREE, additional tags $4.

 Find the best route for your bicycle commute or look at some new routes to keep your ride fresh.
 Hennepin County boasts 651 miles of bike trails and on-street bike lanes – plenty to explore!
 These route maps from across the metro area are a great start to planning your bicycle commute or weekend excursion.

 There are many bike amenities available downtown.
-Move Minneapolis offers bike storage, lockers, and shower facilities for a small fee.
-Similar amenities are offered by many employers and property managers offer bike rooms as a transportation benefit.
+Move Minneapolis offers bike lockers and some with access to shower facilities for rent seasonally or year-round.
+Many employers and property managers offer bike rooms as a transportation benefit.
 Bike repair stands with tools and air pumps are available for free to the public at over a dozen locations within a mile of downtown.
 Extend your bicycle commute to greater distances by bringing your bike onto a bus or train.
 Pedal one-way or part of the way by combining transit into your commute.

 Need to get across downtown for an afternoon meeting?
 Looking to get outside and relieve some stress during a lunch break?
 Haven’t had a bike in years but want to start riding again?
 Try Nice Ride bike-sharing, a short-term bike rental that gives you a low-cost option to ride all over the city.
-The neon green bikes are available to checkout from kiosks, or try the brand new blue dockless bikes.
+Neon green bikes are available to checkout from kiosks, or try the brand new blue dockless bikes.